AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-02-09-Making-of-Vestige.md

 	<img class="viewable" src="https://gorillasun.de/assets/images/vestiges/cracksswing.png" alt="">
 </span>

-Next we cann build in some rules to control the size of the drawn dots.
+Next we can build in some rules to control the size of the drawn dots.
 We can do this with good old perlin noise:

 <div class="row gtr-50 gtr-uniform">
 	<div class="col-6">